£1.8 billion of money announced for the NHS over the next five years isn’t all new money.

 Boris Johnson, 5 August 2019

-The Department of Health and Social Care announced yesterday that “More beds, new cutting-edge equipment and additional wards will be delivered at hospitals across the country, as the Prime Minister confirms a new £1.8 billion NHS cash injection.”
+The Department of Health and Social Care has announced that “More beds, new cutting-edge equipment and additional wards will be delivered at hospitals across the country, as the Prime Minister confirms a new £1.8 billion NHS cash injection.”

 This includes £850 million for 20 hospitals to receive upgrades to facilities and equipment over the next five years, and £1 billion more for NHS capital funding (money for infrastructure) to be spent this year.